What is the Southern Colorado Ethics Champion program?

 The application process for the next academic year is from April to June with a call for nominations sent to Presidents of each school and current ethics champions.
 Educators interested in becoming an ethics champion must get upline supervisor approval (department /dean) before applying.

-Apply online at SCEC AY20-21 Ethics Champion by June 30.
+Apply online no later than July 15.
 Or by email to Tracy Gonzalez-Padron at email@example.com

 Please supply the following information for each ethics champion:

-A brief introduction on why choosing to serve as an SCHEC Ethics Champion.
+A brief introduction on why choosing to serve as an SCEC Ethics Champion.

 When are stipends awarded?